-Employee directors and non-employee directors do not receive any additional compensation for participation in either board or committee meetings.
+Other than as described above, directors do not receive any additional compensation for participation in either Board or Committee meetings of the Board.

 Compensation Committee Interlocks

 None of our officers currently serves, or has served during the last completed year, on the board of directors, compensation committee or other committee serving an equivalent function, of any other entity that has one or more officers serving as a member of our Board or Compensation Committee.